-A little boy was having a birthday and he wanted a party.
-His mother agreed and they decided on a time.
-The little boy wanted to help write the invitations for his party but he made a mistake on one of the invitations that he wrote and he put the finish time down in place of the start time.
-His mother didn't check the invite and one of the invited children turned up at the end of the party, instead of the beginning!
+A little boy was having a birthday, and he wanted a party.
+His mother agreed, and they decided on a time.
+The little boy wanted to help write the invitations for his party, but he made a mistake on one of the invitations that he wrote, and he put the finish time down in place of the start time.
+His mother didn't check the invite, and one of the invited children turned up at the end of the party, instead of at the beginning!

 Listening is not just staying silent!
 Staying silent can come across as "not listening", "being sulky", ignoring the speaker", "disinterested".
 To really count as listening to someone, you have to:

 - look at them - really look and concentrate on what they are saying

 - smile or at least LOOK interested in what they have to say

 - don't interrupt (this can be very hard!)

 There are some even more advanced skills you can also practise when trying to show someone that you are listening to them.
 These include having a "listening attitude", this means that you are facing the person (not turned away), nodding as they are speaking, using little "nonsense" or "filler" sounds, such as "mmhh hmm", "yes", "I see" etc., while they are speaking and occasionally repeating back to them what they have said, in different words.
 This is not just parroting what they said, but putting it in a slightly different way, while still keeping the meaning.